+Please email a CV and cover letter of interest to CWANG34@mgh.harvard.edu indicating that you are applying for the postdoctoral position in Dr. Wang’s lab.
 Two letters of reference and a brief writing sample will also be requested during the interview process.

 Massachusetts General Hospital is a teaching affiliate of Harvard Medical School and an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, protected veteran status or status as an individual with a disability.

 A number of dynamic and passionate postdocs have come together to form a postdoctoral association at Massachusetts General Hospital, named the Mass General Postdoc Association - MGPA.
 This association will serve our workplace community for research and career related matters, and it will also provide a platform for interaction of all postdoctoral research fellows.